ovh/docs/pages/platform/ai/deploy_guide_03_tokens/guide.en-asia.md

 ---
-title: Accessing your AI Deploy app with tokens
+title: AI Deploy - Accessing your app with tokens
 slug: deploy/tokens
 excerpt: Discover how to create a scoped token and query your AI Deploy app
 section: AI Deploy guides